Tuesday Morning downtrends home décor

 “Consumers have moved from a home décor-focused purchase to a purchase of replenishable, functional items,” said Kathleen Mason, president and ceo.
 “Our core customers are spending more on each visit to a Tuesday Morning, but their visits have declined by 1.5 times.”

-Mason explained during the 762-unit closeout chain's second-quarter conference call last week that approximately 60% of the company's business is generated during the second half of the year.
-“We are adjusting the product mix in our stores, shifting assortments to meet our customers' changing priorities.
-We can improve the customer's perception and therefore the anticipation and excitement that they have come to expect from us.”
+Mason explained during the 762-unit closeout chain’s second-quarter conference call this morning that approximately 60% of the company’s business is generated during the second half of the year.
+“We are adjusting the product mix in our stores, shifting assortments to meet our customers’ changing priorities.
+We can improve the customer’s perception and therefore the anticipation and excitement that they have come to expect from us.”

 We would love your feedback!